Advertisement

 Updated on the

-Walking your dog in the snow in winter isn’t always fun.
-However, whether it's very cold or snowing, these walks are essential to your dog’s physical and mental well-being.
-Here are some precautions you should take so that your pooch can enjoy it and so can you!
+Walking your dog in winter isn’t always fun.
+However, they're essential to your dog’s physical and mental well-being.
+Here are some precautions you should take!

 The cold is finally making a comeback in the UK, but with seasonal temperatures, it is not always easy to find the motivation to take your pet outside.
-And yet, this is essential for his happiness and his health, he needs to go for a walk and even if it is freezing, windy or snowy, he must go for walks!
+And yet, this is essential for their happiness and their health, whether it's freezing, windy or snowy!

 You will therefore equip yourself accordingly by putting on your winter boots, a big sweater, as well as a very warm jacket.
 But did you forget something?
-Yes indeed, you must also equip your dog because he does not like the cold either!
+Yes indeed, you must also equip your dog - they don't like the cold either!

-Of course, if you have a Husky or a Nordic dog breed, he won't have a problem coping with the cold.
-A Dachshund will be more inclined to want to stay warm, or to go out for a really short moment to defecate.
-However, whether it is a Husky or any other breed, it is essential to walk him but also to equip him when the cold is back.
+Of course, if you have a Husky or a Nordic dog breed, your dog will feel fine in the cold.
+But a Dachshund, for example, will be more inclined to want to stay warm, and only go outside when they need to go potty.
+However, whether it is a Husky or any other breed, it is essential to walk your dog but also to protect them from the elements.

-Walking your dog in winter requires a little more organisation and anticipation than in spring!
-But it is still quite possible and enjoyable, provided you do it right!
+Walking your dog in winter requires a little more organisation and anticipation than in the spring!
+But it is still possible and enjoyable, provided you do it right!

-Here are 10 rules to follow for the well-being of your pooch this winter.
+Here are 10 rules to follow for your dog's well-being this winter.

-1. Don't stop walking your dog just because it’s the winter
+Don't stop walking your dog just because it’s winter

 The first rule is to continue taking your dog out for walks.
-It is important that your dog defecates outside and also exercises.
-Let your pooch smell everything around him, run, go meet other dogs, even if it is cold!
+It's important that your dog go outside to do their business and to exercise.
+Let your pooch smell, run, and socialise with other dogs - even if it's cold!

-If you or your dog are really having a hard time coping with the cold, you can walk your furry friend for shorter periods in winter, but you should take him out more often in the day.
-For example, instead of two thirty-minute walks, take your dog five or six times for ten minutes.
+If you or your dog are really having a hard time coping with the cold, you can walk your furry friend for shorter periods but more often.
+For example, instead of two thirty-minute walks, take your dog out five or six times during the day for ten minutes each.

-But be careful: if your dog does not have enough time to let off steam outside or exercise, he will have to compensate with playtime moments at home!
+But be careful: if your dog does not have enough time to let off steam outside outside, they will have to compensate with playtime and mentally stimulating games at home!

-Note that it is possible to walk your dog at night, even in winter, but you should try to plan daytime walks - even if they are shorter - one, to avoid exposing your dog to very low temperatures, and two so that he can enjoy the benefits of sunlight, just like you!
+Note that it is possible to walk your dog at night, even in winter, but you should try to plan daytime walks - even if they are shorter.
+This is to avoid exposing your dog to very low temperatures, and so that they can enjoy the benefits of sunlight, just like you!

-3. Put a winter coat on your dog during winter walks
+Put a winter coat on your dog during walks

 If you are used to taking your dog out after your day at work, there is a high chance that the night will have fallen by this time.
 It is therefore extremely important to ensure your safety, but also your dog’s safety by making your pooch clearly visible to others and to you.

-You will also need to be visible and the best way to do so is to dress in light-colored clothing and / or wear a neon safety vest.
+You will also need to be visible and the best way to do so is to dress in light-coloured clothing and / or wear a neon safety vest.
 For your pet, there are several bright and / or reflective accessories that come in different sizes.
-If your dog wears a black or dark coat, these accessories are all the more important.
+If your dog is a dark colour, these accessories are all the more important.

 To protect their paw pads, you can coat them with a protective / repairing balm or opt for homemade remedies.
-Note that there are also small slippers specially designed for dog’s paw pads but they still have to tolerate them!
+Note that there are also small slippers specially designed for dog’s paw pads - but not all dogs tolerate them!

-When walking your dog in the snow, make sure your dog doesn’t eat snow.
-It might be funny for him, but it's not a good idea: it could cause gastrointestinal disorders, and in particular gastroenteritis.
+When walking your dog in the snow, make sure your dog doesn’t eat it!
+They might find the snow fun, but it's not a good idea: it could cause gastrointestinal issues, and in particular gastroenteritis.

-Is your dog used to swimming in water but they are frozen?
-For his safety, do not allow your dog to walk on ice: it could break and your dog could fall into the frozen water, and he could be trapped under the ice.
+If your dog's favourite swimming spot is frozen over, beware!
+For their safety, do not allow your dog to walk on ice: it could break and your dog could fall into the frozen water, and become trapped underneath.
 That is super dangerous!

-If your dog gets wet when he comes back from a walk, dry him with a towel or a hair dryer (especially their paws, stomach and ears).
-If his coat stays wet, your dog could catch a cold.
-Take the opportunity to check your dog’s paw pads’ condition, especially before going out for a new winter walk!
+If your dog gets wet, dry them with a towel or a hair dryer (especially their paws, stomach and ears).
+If their coat stays wet, your dog could catch a cold.
+Take the opportunity to check your dog’s paw pads, especially before going out for another walk!

 More advice on...